 It really depends on your interests.
 A quick walkthrough of the shops and garden areas takes most people a couple of hours.
 Others, who wish to converse with the artisans, ask questions and learn more about particular areas, can quickly fill up the better part of a day.
 See also: Self-guided Tours

 Do you have activities for children?

-There are several different hands-on activities for children that are offered on Saturdays at various craft shops.
+Yes, a number of different hands-on activities for children are offered at our various craft shops.
 For more information, see: Make-your-own Activities.

 Are your shops wheelchair accessible?

 All of the craft shops, as well as the Homestead Cafe are wheelchair accessible and ADA compliant.
 Wheelchair accessible restrooms are available in the Craft Village as well.

 Do you have wheelchairs available?

 Wheelchairs are available.
 To help us better facilitate your request, please call the Homestead Craft Village (254) 754-9600 in advance, if you anticipate the need of a wheelchair.

 Due to the public nature of the Homestead Craft Village, we ask that visitors not bring pets.
 We do gladly accommodate service animals that are assisting those with disabilities.